WindOfNature/Nested-Learning/README.md

 # Nested-Learning
 An implementation of HOPE (Capable of Self-Modifying and Continual Learning without forgetting) architecture from "Nested Learning: The Illusion of Deep Learning Architecture" by Ali Behrouz.
-This package provides a torch-free nested-learning framework with custom backprop, expressive optimizers, continuum memory systems, and optional Triton GPU kernels.
+This package provides a torch-based nested-learning framework with expressive optimizers, continuum memory systems, and optional Triton GPU kernels.

 ## Disclaimer
 This entire codebase was made by OpenAI Codex (Model GPT-5.2-Codex-Max) and may implement things wrong/inaccurate.
 This codebase is written by Codex because the owner (@WindOfNature) can't code (yet).

 ## Features
-- Custom autograd engine with explicit context flow.
+- Torch autograd with explicit context flow.
-- Expressive optimizers (Adam, AdamW, Muon, and memory-based variants).
+- Expressive optimizers (AdamW, Muon, and memory-based variants).
 - Continuum Memory System (CMS) with multi-timescale updates and nested/sequential/head-wise variants.
 - Self-modifying module (HOPE) with self-referential titans and stacked update rules.
 - Expressive optimizer suite including Shampoo-style outer-product preconditioning.